 - ½ cup maple syrup

 - ¼ cup crushed peppermint candies

-- Have ready a 6x6 inch square baking pan.
-Place a large piece of parchment paper over it, enough to cover it up the sides when the chocolate mixture is poured in.
+- Prepare a 6 x 6 inch square baking pan by placing a large piece of parchment paper over it, enough to cover it up the sides when the chocolate mixture is poured in.
 Set aside.